 - As the fish cooks, brush the sides of the fillets with some of the glaze.

 - Turn fillets over so flesh side up: Turn the salmon fillets above (now skin-side down) and brush with the remaining honey.

 - Reduce the heat to medium.
 Cook for 3 to 5 minutes before the salmon is just barely cooked.

 - Brush the cooked fillets with remaining pan glaze: Most of this glaze should have caramelized from the pan.
 Use your pastry brush to brush nicely any pan juices over the top of the fillets.
 Cover with foil to keep warm.

-- Wilt baby spinach: In a separate skillet, melt butter over medium-high heat.
+- Wilt baby spinach: Melt butter over medium-high heat in a separate skillet.
 Cook for a moment.

 - After the spinach starts to wilt, use tongs to turn the leaves over in the pan to help coat the leaves with a little butter.